ibm-cloud-docs/vpc/vpn-onprem.md

 For the Internet Key Exchange (IKE) and IPsec security parameters, select **Auto** so that the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.

 The gateway status appears as **Pending** while the VPN gateway is being created, and the status changes to **Available** after it is created.
-{: tip}
+{: note}

 ## Configuring the on-premises VPN gateway
 {: #configuring-onprem-gateway}

 The next step is configuring your on-premises VPN gateway peer to connect to your IBM Cloud VPN for VPC.
 The configuration depends on the type of VPN gateway.
-See the following topics for details.
+See the following topics for details:

 * [Connecting to an AWS peer](/docs/vpc?topic=vpc-aws-config)
 * [Connecting to a Check Point Security Gateway peer](/docs/vpc?topic=vpc-check-point-config)